LMaiorano/StravaWeather/Documentation/Development Plan.md

 * Reference output to compare and interpret weather dependent outputs.
 * Need to take the growth/decline in Strava users over the time frame into account, or recognise it as a possible influencing factor.
 * time frame is specified for the year 2019
+*

+**MOSCOW method of features**

+This is a prioritized list of features that were considered during the initial design phase.

+*Must Have*
+* Strava module
+* Weather module
+* Analysis module
+* Controller module

+*Should Have*
+* Visualisation Module

+*Could Have*
+* Advice where you should bike based on weather predictions
+* Interactive heat map

+*Won't Have*
+* App to show data results
+* Feedback to Strava
+* Expand data analysis to outside The Netherlands
+* Implementation of traffic signs and jam avoidance

 **Resources**
 * Strava api